 “How much does it cost to build a website in Nigeria?”
 It is a question that I’m asked quite often by potential clients.
-I have decided to address it here for the benefit of all.
+I have addressed it here for the benefit of all.

 My simple answer is: it depends.
 Let me explain.

-You see, building a website is like building a house.
-The type of building you construct depends on several factors, e.g. your budget, taste, the quality of your building materials.
+Building a website is like building a house.
+The type of building you construct depends on several factors, e.g. your budget, taste, and the quality of your building materials.

-It also depends on your architect and contractor, the location of your property, and so on.It's advisable to go for the best website you can afford and not the cheapest.
+It also depends on your architect and contractor/your development team, the location of your property, and so on.It's advisable to go for the best website you can afford and not the cheapest.
 Click To Tweet

-When you decide to build a website for your business, you can approach this project in 2 ways.
-You can choose the DIY (do it yourself) route, or you can hire a professional.
+When you decide to build a website or mobile application (aka mobile app) for your business, you can approach this project in 2 ways.
+You can choose the DIY (do it yourself) route or hire a professional.

-Hiring a professional to build your website will cost you a lot more than doing it yourself.
-But as the saying goes if you think hiring a professional is expensive, wait until you hire an amateur.
+Hiring a professional to build your website will cost you more than doing it yourself.
+But as the saying goes, if you think hiring a professional is expensive, wait until you hire an amateur.
 Then you will know the difference!

 When building your website, you need to consider several factors.
-Let us take a look at what goes into the cost of building a website in Nigeria.
+Let us look at the cost of building a website in Nigeria.

 How Much Does Building a Typical Website Cost You?